IMZihad21/crud-articles/20211223_Essential_Concepts_for_JavaScript_Developers_in_Back-End_Development.md

 4. CRUD for managing data in your application.
 5. Aggregation for creating summaries and analytics from your data.

 This combination provides a strong base for creating scalable and secure back-end systems with JavaScript.
-Start experimenting, and soon you’ll be able to build robust APIs and data-driven applications.
+Start experimenting, and soon youâ€™ll be able to build robust APIs and data-driven applications.